Russian Academy of Sciences

 different proof of white

-crude varnish brush did not penetrate.
-At right middle the original
+varnish brush did not penetrate.
+Untouched original at left.
+At right middle the

 menat almost hidden by the varnish.
 The yellow

-become dark green or black.
-This is the case on all varnished coffins
+dark green or black.
+This is the case on all varnished coffins of the period.

 The original white background is so clear that any comment is unnecessary.

-Figure 4: A typical net dress is shown here.
-The draughtsman's red lines, as we have seen above, are always
+A typical net dress is shown here.
+The draughtsman's red lines, as we have seen before, are always secure proof of

-secure proof of drawing and painting on a white gesso background.
-It is informative to note the portion of a wig at
+drawing and painting on a white gesso background.
+It is informative to note the portion of a wig at upper right in the

-upper right.
-The blue pigment was inorganic blue faience powder mixed with an unknown binder,
+left hand image.
+The blue pigment was inorganic blue faience powder mixed with an unknown binder, probably

-probably gummi arabicum, and by its generally viscous nature formed raised areas where applied (wigs, feathers,
+gummi arabicum, which by its generally viscous nature formed raised areas where applied (wigs,

-dresses, hieroglyphs etc. The surfaces of this often unstable material were frequently broken off, exposing the
+feathers, dresses, hieroglyphs etc. The surfaces of this often unstable material were frequently broken off,

-original colour.
-In all cases studied in this project it became clear that once bright blue areas have mutated to dark
+exposing the original colour.
+In all cases studied in this project it became clear that once bright blue areas have

-green or black, giving modern viewers an entirely false impression of how the paintings looked when fresh and
+mutated to dark green or black, giving modern viewers an entirely false impression of how the paintings looked

-Subsequent to the Moscow conference, I have added the exampls above.
+Subsequent to the Moscow conference, I have added the examples above.
 The image shows several things which we have

 observed above: red draughtsman's lines on white and fractured surfaces of blue painting turned green by reaction with